yehuitang/Pruning/readme.md

 Requirements: Python3.6, PyTorch0.4

 - `search.py` is the search script ultilizing Genetic Algorithem for GAN pruning.
+- `finetune.py` is the script for finetuning searched pruned architectures.
+- `test.py` is the script for testing pruned architectures.
 - `models.py` defines original architecture of generators and discriminators.
-- `models_prune.py` defined searched pruned architecture with binary channel mask.
+- `models_prune.py` defines searched pruned architecture with binary channel mask.
-- `test.py` is the test script for fintuned searched pruned architecture.
 - `GA.py` defines evolutionary operations .

 ### Dataset